lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 03:30 PM)_

-> She starts to rub at one, and discovers that it won’t come off.
-It’s just a part of her skin.
+> She starts to rub at one, and discovers that it won't come off.
+It's just a part of her skin.

 **Deyner** _(23-Sep-18 03:30 PM)_